CWood-sdf/spaceport.nvim/README.md

 - `name`: This section displays an ascii art "Spaceport" logo
 - `remaps`: This section displays all the remaps that are defined as visible in all the other screens
 - `recents`: This section displays the most recently used projects, as well as the pinned projects
-- `name_blue_green`: This section displays the ascii art logo, but with a blue-green gradient
 - `hacker_news`: This section displays the top 5 stories on hacker news

 ### Modifying Sections